 As adults, it is not uncommon for most of us to constantly have the television running in the background even if we are not actively watching anything.
-But a new study from the University of Massachusetts and the University of Wisconsin explains how TV background noise could be harming how you interact with your infant.
+But a study from the University of Massachusetts and the University of Wisconsin explains how TV background noise could be harming how you interact with your infant.

 Toddlers under 24 months are exposed to around five and a half hours of background TV per day.
 According to the study, background TV will severely limit the amount of attention we are providing to our young children.
 In return, it will decrease the amount of time they try to communicate with us.

 Heather Kirkorian, a developmental psychologist with a Ph.D., was interested in seeing how large of a distraction background TV has on parent-child interactions.

 “Are they attentive and focused and actively engaged or are they more disengaged, more distracted, less actively engaged in their children’s play?
 We were also interested in how often they talked to their children, how many words did the children actually hear,” Kirkorian told Child Trends News Service.

 Kirkorian watched parents interact with their kids (ages one to three) in a playroom for sixty minutes.
 During half that time, the TV was on a channel showing adult programs such as a game show or sitcom.
 The other half of the time, the TV was kept off.

 “We found about a 20 percent drop in how many words parents said to their children when the TV was on compared to when it was off,” Kirkorian said.
 There also was a decrease in overall engagement between the parent and the child.

 “Babies don’t multitask,” Victor Strasburger, a professor of pediatrics at the University of New Mexico in Albuquerque, told WebMD.
 The TV running in the background could cause distraction and affect a child’s learning, socializing, and playing skills.